|

 Memorial Project; Maggie suspects that further casualties from

-Dover will
+Dover and elsewhere will

 some of whom are commemorated on the War Memorial at Dartford